 Make some (pleasant) noise

-Make some (pleasant) noise Sure, we secretly make fun of you and your white noise machine with the ocean and rainforest settings, but be a pal and put it near us whenever the fireworks are scheduled for.
-Or create some DIY white noise with a fan or play some soothing music that will muffle the sound of the fireworks.
+Sure, your dog may secretly make fun of you and your white noise machine with the ocean and rainforest settings, but he'll thank you for putting it near him whenever the fireworks are scheduled for.
+Or create some DIY white noise with a fan, or play some soothing music that will muffle the sound of the fireworks.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.